-Firstly I just want to state that these 4 reasons are from personal experience and are just to be used as guidelines for you to make use of.
+These 4 reasons are from personal experience and are to be used as a guideline.

 Why is my website not getting me leads….?
-This is a question I hear a lot, below are some reasons why.
+This is a question I hear a lot, below are some of the possible reasons why.

-Yay!
-So now you have invested some money into getting your business a nice professional website, hopefully you made use of us 🙂
+So you have invested some money into getting your business a nice professional website, hopefully you made use of us 🙂

 However, a pretty website with 5 pages of content is simply not going to get you these magical leads.
-Just because you have invested in a website doesn’t mean that the world is going to come knocking on your doors to buy your products and services, it just does not work like that, unless you are one of the very few business’s that have no competition online.
+Just because you have invested in a website doesn’t mean that the world is going to come knocking on your door to buy your products and services, it does not work like that.

 Don’t expect the world from your website initially, your website is your first step in the right direction, but its not the be all and end all of the journey.

 It has to be said… This is the second reason why you will not get leads from your website.

 If you are looking to generate leads and sales from your website, then unfortunately you are going to have to invest in it, just like any form of marketing.

 To be found on Google you have to invest some cash to get your website ranking, this could be done through SEO efforts, Google Ads or Social Media Marketing.